 For us there is no other spring crop (and few summer crops) that pack the freshness and flavor of home-grown peas.
-If only we had the discipline to save a few for the kitchen - we can't resist eating all these sugary goodies right at the vine!
+If only we had the discipline to save a few for the kitchen; we can't resist eating all these sugary goodies right at the vine.

-(OP) 60 days
+OREGON GIANT Snow Pea Seeds (OP) 60 days

-How to Plant PEA Seeds
+How to Plant and Grow Peas

-Sow seed 1 inch apart and 1 inch deep in rows 12-18 inches apart.
-Do not thin.
-At 50-75° F, germination is in 1-2 weeks.
-Comments: Peas love cool humid weather and should be planted as early in the spring as the soil can be worked.
+Grow Peas : Peas love cool humid weather and should be planted as early in the spring as the soil can be worked.
 Where winters are mild sow from October to February for early spring production that will beat the heat.